-This super easy one-pot Vegetable Curry is both gluten-free & vegan!
-It is absolutely delicious and ready in just 15 minutes!
-Packed full of veg it’s a really healthy curry that the family will love.
+This super easy Vegetable Curry is absolutely delicious, made in one-pot and ready in just 15 minutes!
+Packed full of vegetables it’s a really healthy curry that the family will love and perfect for your dinner tonight!

 Why this recipe works

-This vegetarian curry is warm, delicious, and so perfect for those cooler months!
+This creamy vegetable curry is warm, delicious, and so perfect for those cooler months!

 One of the great things about this mixed vegetable curry is that it’s so quick!
 I think it’s generally a misconception, especially with curries, that you need to cook them for hours to develop flavour.
-This quick curry recipe proves that totally wrong!
+This easy vegetarian curry recipe proves that totally wrong!
 From start to finish, this vegan curry only takes about 15 minutes.
-It’s the perfect dinner to share after a busy day.

 Another great thing about this veggie curry is that you can batch cook it and save the leftovers for meal prep lunch the next day.
 You could also freeze it down to have as a quick and healthy homemade “ready meal” on those extra busy evenings!